mansunkuo/mansunkuo.github.io/content/tech/helm/index.md

 {{< /collapse >}}

 Let's break down the changes:
-1. Introduction of a Variable for Fullname:
+1. Introduction of a Variable for the `fullname`:

 The `fullname` is now assigned to the `$fullname` variable with the line `{{- $fullname := include "myapi.fullname" . }}`.
 This allows for reusing `$fullname` throughout the template instead of repeating `{{ include "myapi.fullname" . }}` every time you need the full name.
 It improves readability when the full name needs to be used in multiple places.

 2. Replacement of Simple Random Password with Managed Secret:

-The simple random password generation (`randAlphaNum 10`) is replaced with Bitnami's `common.secrets.passwords.manage` function from the Bitnami `common` library.
+The simple random password generation (`randAlphaNum 10`) is replaced with Bitnami's `common.secrets.passwords.manage` function.
 The function is used to generate or retrieve a password.
 If the secret already exists (e.g., during an upgrade), it will retrieve the existing password, preventing unnecessary password changes.
 This enhances the security and flexibility of secret management.
 The secret can be reused across upgrades, ensuring consistency without generating new passwords every time.
+More description of the usage can refer to its [GitHub](https://github.com/bitnami/charts/blob/07062ee01382e24b8204b27083ff3e8102110c2f/bitnami/common/templates/_secrets.tpl#L66-L142)

 Let's uninstall and install it again.
 We will get a random passcode:

 {{< collapse openByDefault=true summary="helm upgrade --install myapi-release ./charts/myapi" >}}
 ```bash